Preventing Tick Bites and Embeddings

 1.)
 Wood Tick

 Another name for this tick is the American dog tick.
-Give you two guesses why they are called that.
+Give you two guesses as to why they are called that.

 It is one of the most common types of ticks in Wisconsin and you guessed it, often found on dogs after hunting and frocking in the long grass